opendatacube/datacube-core/docs/ops/config.rst

 measurements
-    Mapping of the input measurement names as specified in `Dataset Metadata`_ to the per-measurement ingestion parameters
+    Mapping of the input measurement names as specified in `Dataset`_ to the per-measurement ingestion parameters

     dtype